sigedu-org/website/_pages/bea/bea18.md

 **Susan Lottridge**, Cambium Assessment<br>
 <i>Building Educational Applications using NLP: A Measurement Perspective</i>

 **Abstract:** The domains of NLP, data science, software engineering, and educational measurement are becoming increasingly interdependent when creating NLP-based educational applications.
 Indeed, the domains themselves are merging in key ways, with each incorporating one another's methods and tools into their work.
 For example, many software engineers regularly deploy machine learning models and many linguists, data scientists, and measurement staff regularly develop software.
 Even so, each discipline approaches this complex task with the assumptions, priorities, and values of their field.
-The best educational applications are the result of multi-disciplinary teams that can leverage one another's strengths and can recognize and honor the values of each disciplinary perspective.
+The best educational applications are the result of multi-disciplinary teams that can leverage one another's strengths and can recognize and honor the values of each disciplinary perspective.<br/>
 This talk will describe the educational measurement perspective within this collaborative process.
 At a high level, educational measurement is the design, use, and analysis of assessments in order to make inferences about what students know and can do.
 Given this, the measurement experts on a team focus heavily on defining what students need to know and do, what evidence supports inferences about what students know and can do, and whether the data are accurate, reliable, and fair to all students.
 This perspective can impact the full life-cycle development of educational applications, from designing the core product focus, data collection activities, NLP modelling, analysis of model outputs, and information provided to students.
 It can also help ensure that educational applications produce information that is valuable to teachers and students.
 Because these perspectives can be opaque to those outside of measurement, the development process of various NLP educational tools will be used to illustrate key areas where measurement can contribute in product design.
 {: .notice--primary}